-- A.5.1 Retain and preserve the original historic roof form (hipped, gabled, etc.) and pitch. - A.5.2 Do not remove character-defining architectural features of your roof, including, but not limited to, dormers, chimneys, cupolas, eaves, soffits, fascia boards, and decorative details, such as eave brackets, exposed rafter tails, or corbels. - A.5.3 If replacement of deteriorated architectural roof features is necessary, use materials that maintain the character of the structure and the size, shape, pattern, texture, dimensions, and directional orientation of the original historic roof features. - A.5.4 To return the structure to its original historic appearance, use physical or pictorial evidence.
-If no evidence exists, select architectural roof features which are consistent with the architectural style of your building. - A.5.5 Replacement of existing roof covering-tar-and-gravel, asphalt shingles, clay tile, etc.-with the same material does not require HP Permit review (for example, replacing an asphalt-shingled roof with asphalt shingles). - A.5.6 When proposing to change the materials of your roof covering, replacement materials that maintain the character of the structure and the size, shape, pattern, texture, and directional orientation of the original historic roof covering will be considered on a case-by-case basis. - A.5.7 When replacing your roof covering, replace an entire roof section if it is visible from the street.
+- A.5.1 Retain and preserve the original historic roof form (hipped, gabled, etc.) and pitch. - A.5.2 Do not remove character-defining architectural features of your roof, including, but not limited to, dormers, chimneys, cupolas, eaves, soffits, fascia boards, and decorative details, such as eave brackets, exposed rafter tails, or corbels. - A.5.3 If replacement of deteriorated architectural roof features is necessary, use materials that maintain the character of the structure and the size, shape, pattern, texture, dimensions, and directional orientation of the original historic roof features. - .1 Elmwood Match the original historic roof material - A.5.4 To return the home to its original historic appearance, use physical or pictorial evidence.
+If no evidence exists, select architectural roof features which are consistent with the architectural style of your home. - A.5.5 Replacement of existing roof covering-wood shingles, asphalt shingles, clay tile, etc.-with the same material does not require COA HP Permit review (for example, replacing an asphalt-shingled roof with asphalt shingles).
+Architectural shingles are encouraged. - A.5.6 When proposing to change the materials of your roof covering, replacement materials that maintain the character of the structure and the size, shape, pattern, texture, and directional orientation of the original historic roof covering will be considered on a case-by-case basis. - .1 Yorktown Metal roofing is not allowed. - A.5.7 When replacing your roof covering, replace an entire roof section if it is visible from the street.